netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 - Don't forget to add a cover image and include any other appropriate tags for your post.

-# Hooray, for "extra" ALPHABITZ!
+# Hooray "extra" ALPHABITZ!

-ALPHABITZ extends rapidly into LEXICAL_SCIENCE, with generous help from YOU, ADK and GEMINI 3!
+ALPHABITZ extends rapidly into LEXICAL_SCIENCE.

+> Optimize INPUT text with GEMINI AGENTS and MECHANISMS to generate actual "EXTRA" intelligence.

 ___

 Dear esteemed technologists!

-> Today is an exemplary day to exist.
+> Today is an exemplary day - to articulate all existence.

 ___

 ### Plain and simple:

+The following is a profound LINGUISTICS JOURNEY.

+EQUIVALENT to the innovation of ALPHABETICS and ACRONYMS - with similar tremendous BENEFITS for humanity.

+> Sophisticated Linguistic Enhancement Techniques, called "ENHANCED_SYNTAX".

+> Human language redesigned for the Artificial Intelligence Age.

+> A recipe, that results in "Generative_Intelligence" practices.

+> Intelligence tools "extended" beyond industrial age into "AGE_of_AI".

+___

+### AI RECIPE beyond MISNOMER:

 AGI: defines "general" intelligence.

 ASI: defines "super" intelligence.

-AXI: defines "extra" intelligence.
+"AXI": defines "EXTRA" intelligence.

-AXI = actual_extra_intelligence.
+> AXI = "actual_extra_intelligence".

 Pronounced: [ ax + eee ].

+PRACTICED like a craft, as a NEW SCIENCE - called "LEXSCI".

+> LEXSCI = "LEXICAL_SCIENCE".

+Pronounced: [ lex + eee ].

 > With distinction of "extra" as extraordinary breakthrough for AI.

 Because, "AXI_THEOREM".

+> HOW to SOLVE HUMAN MISNOMER?

 ___